theithec/pagetools/docs/quickstart.rst

 Some notes:

 - Pagetypes can be nested, however this is only useful if you have multiple areas (e.g. sidebar and header).
 - Creating custom widget classes is easy.
-A templatetag that doesn't require arguments can be added to the `PT_TEMPLATETAG_WIDGETS` setting.
+A templatetag class that doesn't require arguments can just be added to the `PT_TEMPLATETAG_WIDGETS` setting.
-- To enable the whole thing, somewhere `pagetools.widgets.utils.get_areas_for_type("pagetypename", kwargs)` must be integrated in the template context(e.g. as `areas`) where `kwargs` will be passed to the included  widgets `get_content` call.
+- To enable the whole thing, somewhere the result of `pagetools.widgets.utils.get_areas_for_type("pagetypename", kwargs)` must be added to the template context(e.g. as `areas`) where `kwargs` will be passed to the included  widgets `render` call.

 Search